1. Why is a new elementary school needed?

 31. How can I trust the district will use this money like they say they will?

-The money provided by the bond will be used to build a new PreK- 5 elementary building, several needed improvements for the middle school (HVAC and ducted system, fire suppression system, ceiling and sound control, roofing, coping and insulation), and a new roof for the high school.
+The money provided by the bond will be used to build a new PreK- 5 elementary building and several needed improvements for the middle school (HVAC and ducted system, fire suppression system, ceiling and sound control, roofing, coping and insulation).
 We are sharing this list of priorities to ensure the community is aware of what the bond issue will cover.
 Community members are also invited to be a part of the design process after the levy passes where we will work with architects and contractors to finalize building design and costs.
 Decisions regarding architects, contractors, costs, etc. will be made in our public Board of Education meetings which all community members are also welcome to attend.

 32. How will this one new building benefit kids across the district?

 The bond issue will benefit kids across the district by providing a new facility for PreK - 5th grade and taking care of needed improvements at the middle and high schools.
 Some of the benefits of the bond issue include: fewer transitions between buildings for grades PreK - 5 which has shown to support higher student achievement, more instructional time with fewer bus routes, the latest safety and ADA requirements for our students and better technology infrastructure.
 We’ve also been able to address some areas at the high school and middle school without additional tax dollars.
 Those improvements include: safety vestibules at both buildings, renovated science and life skills labs at the middle school, renovated and added bathrooms at the middle school and a student success center at the high school to support career and college readiness.
 With the work we’ve completed so far and the work we’ll be able to complete when the bond issue passes, all of our buildings will be in good working condition with air conditioning, classroom spaces that support 21st century learning needs, effective technology infrastructure and flexible spaces that will allow for expansion in the future as needed.